 With plenty of outside seating overlooking the river, their exceptional menu includes a number of plates made for sharing.
 Friday to Sunday they have a BBQ kitchen running throughout the summer months.

 Turn right at Turks Pier, or left at Town End Pier and just two minutes along you will discover a plaza of restaurants next to Richmond Bridge – all popular names you would find in the West End, with stunning riverside views.
-During the school holidays there’s £60 of food to be won weekly at Comptoir Libanais with their Kids Love Comptoir local competition.

 Just another 30 seconds walk and you will find independent bistro Woodys Bar & Kitchen – serves locally sourced, fresh home made food – and is well worth a visit.
 Tables sit right alongside the river front – plus being family friendly, toys and games are on hand to help keep the kids amused.